 This Emergency Medical Technician program prepares the entry level EMT to safely stabilize and transport patients to a place of medical care.Please contact the Student Success Team for this program if you have any questions.

 Advisory: ENGL 035 or ENLA 100 or appropriate placement; READ 043 or appropriate placement

 This course is intended for students that seek a better understanding of the role and responsibilities of a first responder.
 This class also meets the State of California Title 22 requirements pertinent to CPR, First Aid and AED (automatic external defibrillation) training as it relates to the EMT (Emergency Medical Technician).
 This course will also certify the student in CPR for the healthcare professional.

 |Total Semester Units:||3.0|

-This course is designed to certify students as California State Emergency Medical Technicians and gain employment as an ambulance driver or ambulance attendant.
-After successful completion of this course, students will be authorized to take the National Registry EMT examinations and then request certification as an EMT through the Los Angeles County Department of Health or other local EMS accrediting agencies.
-Topics discussed include pre-hospital care terminology, cardiovascular emergencies, pre-hospital childbirth, communicable disease, extrication tools and equipment, automatic external defibrillation and an understanding of the Emergency Medical System.
-Students must pass a background check and EMT medical physical with a 10-panel drug screen.
+This course is designed to certify students as a National Registry and State of California emergency medical technician (EMT), and gain employment as an ambulance EMT, hospital emergency department EMT, or event staff EMT.
+After successful completion of this course, students will be approved to take the National Registry EMT cognitive examination and then request certification as an EMT through the Los Angeles County Emergency Medical Services (EMS) Agency or other local EMS accrediting agencies in California.
+Topics discussed include pre-hospital care terminology, cardiovascular emergencies, emergency childbirth, communicable disease transmission, extrication tools and equipment, tactical casualty care, automatic external defibrillation, and the EMS system.
+In order to participate in this course students must pass a background check, EMT medical physical that includes vaccination verification, and a 10-panel drug screen.

 |M||Major course; course may also meet a general education requirement|